How Much Money Does 1 Million YouTube Views Make?

 For example, finance videos in Asia & Pacific can earn up to $5,341 per million views.
 Beauty videos in the same area might get $2,166.

-YouTube AdSense earnings are a big part of creators’ income.
+YouTube AdSense earnings is a big part of creators’ income.
 The platform gives 55% of ad revenue to creators for Watch Page Ads.
-So, if an advertiser pays $100, creators get $55.
+So if an advertiser pays $100, creators get $55.Some creators like Joshua Mayo with 260,000 subscribers can earn $29,300 per million views.
+Others like Kaz Sawyer with 2.7 million subscribers might make $1,610 per million views.

-The Difference Between Video Views and Ad Views
+Video Views vs Ad Views

 It’s important to know the difference between video views and ad views for making money on YouTube.
 Video views count how many times a video is watched.
-Ad views, on the other hand, count how many times ads are seen by viewers.
+Ad views on the other hand count how many times ads are seen by viewers.
 This difference is key to understanding how YouTube converts views into money.

 YouTube pays creators based on ad views, not just video views.
 For ads that last 11-30 seconds, the viewer must watch the whole ad to count.
 Longer ads need at least 30 seconds of watching or a click to earn money.
-This way, advertisers get their money’s worth, and creators earn from engaged viewers.
+This way, advertisers get their money’s worth and creators earn from engaged viewers.

-The amount of money creators can make from views varies.
-They can earn $2 to $12 for every 1,000 views, or $0.002 to $0.012 per view.
+The amount creators can make from views varies.
+They can earn $2 to $12 per 1,000 views or $0.002 to $0.012 per view.
 YouTube takes 45% of ad revenue, leaving 55% for creators.
 For 1 million views, creators can make $2,000 to $6,000.
-But, this can change based on the niche and audience.
+But this can change based on niche and audience.

 Factors Affecting YouTube Earnings